 Once qualified, the Good Samaritan Clinic becomes your health-care home.
 Most of our providers treat patients at the clinic.
 A few physicians choose to treat patients in their offices, typically in cases where special equipment is required.
 In order that the clinic may be fully aware of patient treatment procedures and medication prescribed, patients may not be treated at other clinics and may not contact providers except through the clinic.

 We are not a new or struggling organization.
-We have been in existence for more than seven years, during which time we established a dental clinic which has itself been in existence for five years.
+We have been in existence for ten years, during which time we established a dental clinic which has itself been in existence for five years.
 We have acquired equipment appropriate to our needs, including modern digital dental x-ray equipment.
 The community has recognized our success, and supports the Good Samaritan Clinic.

 Our Board of Directors consists of Dr. Lyle Wadsworth, MD (Medical Director); Dr. Rajiv Patel, DDS (Acting Dental Director); Dr. Frank Reed, MD; Reverend Thomas Connery, PhD; Dr. Michael Kelly, DMD; John Joslin, MNRN; Rosemarie Latham, ARNP; Martha Andrews, RDH; Mary DeLouis, RN; Gail Petracca, RN; Patricia Andrews; Kendra Cox, RN; Susan Wilson, RDH; Tim Cook, CEO Florida Hospital DeLand, and Mary Gusky.
 We work closely with Florida Hospital DeLand, where one of our goals is to reduce their incidence of emergency room visits.